Thermodynamics of non-linearly charged Anti-de Sitter black holes in four-dimensional Critical Gravity: Solution to the Equations of motion

-Therefore, the electric invariant $P$ takes the form where $M$ is a constant of integration related to the electric charge.
+where $M$ is a constant of integration related to the electric charge, and $\mathcal{H}(P)$ from (\ref{eq:H}) is a real function.
 The electric field is obtained from the constitutive relations (\ref{eq:constitutive}), $E \equiv F_{tr}= \mathcal{H}_p D$.
 Using expression (\ref{eq:H}) for $\mathcal{H}(P)$, the electromagnetic field strength results in

 Notice that in order to recover the AdS spacetime asymptotically, the cosmological constant must take the following value,